yuk1i/cs305_p2p/protocol.md

 ## Communication Protocol

-Communication is based on UDP, MTU?
+Communication is based on UDP, so we ought to consider MTU.

 Types of Message: